 - Sharper Vision: The smooth ocular surface functions as a replacement for the cornea, resulting in sharper, clearer vision.
 Like a camera focuses on the fine details of an image, sclerals give you improved visual acuity and sharp focus.

 - Tailor-Made for YOU: No two patients are alike, and neither are the shapes of their eyes.
 Each person’s cornea has unique curves and contours.
-Those with corneal irregularities require a more customized, custom-fitting to ensure the best fit for visual clarity.
+Those with corneal irregularities require a more specialized, custom-fitting to ensure the best fit for visual clarity.
 To do so, Dr. Howard Dolman will create a digital map of your cornea through a process called “corneal topography”.
 The doctor uses a computerized system to take exact measurements of the cornea.
 This process ensures that the scleral lenses will allow the right amount of light in, giving you superior vision.

 Scleral Lenses For Eye Disorders And Diseases

 Scleral lenses are often used to treat eye diseases and conditions including: